JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

         upgrade: 'yes'
 ```

-Finally we can run the playbook to update our sandbox server with the following command:
+Finally I could run the playbook to update my sandbox server with the following command:

 ```
 ansible-playbook -i ./ansible/inventory/hosts ./ansible/playbooks/apt-update-upgrade.yml --private-key ~/.ssh/ansible --ask-vault-pass
 ```

-#### Encrypting a Standardized SSH Password
+#### 🙈 Encrypting a Standardized SSH Password

 In cases where a standardized password is used for the initial user, we can use Ansible Vault to store an encrypted version: